The favourite car of the Maharajahs is making a comeback in India after half a century

 “It is a very niche market.
 The buyers who have wealth, and a passion for cars are our customers.”

 BMW does better, selling about 150 of their top-range cars a year in India.
-The most expensive reach $93,000.
+The most expensive reaches $93,000.

 Landrover sells about 30 luxury models a year at a price of $162,790.